Chrismarsh/CHM/docs/configuration.rst

 checkpoint
 *************

 CHM can save its state after a timestep, allowing CHM to resume from this timestep.
-Further details on can be found in the Checkpointing section.
+Further details on the output format can be found in the Checkpointing section.

+To enable checkpoints, ``save_checkpoint`` must be enabled and one of the ``on_*`` options must be supplied.
+Multiple ``on_*`` can be combined.
+For example, ``on_frequency`` and ``on_last`` can be combined to produce checkpoints every ``on_frequency`` timesteps as well as on the last timestep.

 .. confval:: save_checkpoint

    :type: boolean
    :default: false

    Enable checkpointing.
-One of ``frequency`` or ``on_last`` must be set.
 Must be set true to enable the checkpointing.
+One of the options for when to checkpoint must also be sent.

-.. confval:: frequency
+.. confval:: on_frequency

    :type: int64
    :default: empty

    The frequency of checkpointing.
-Checkpoints every ``frequency`` timesteps.
-Can be used with ``on_last`` to produce checkpoints every ``frequency`` timesteps as well as on the last timestep.
+Checkpoints every ``on_frequency`` timesteps.

 .. confval:: on_last